 Fast-acting tablets

 A fast-acting tablet, with the active ingredient Nitenpyram, starts killing fleas in a few hours.
 These products work best to treat a current problem.
-And, when paired with a preventative product to avoid future flea infestations.
+And, when paired with a preventative product to avoid future (and existing) flea infestations.

 Topical (spot-on) treatments